 - Target market information: Your target market is simply the group of customers you want to focus selling your food to.
 When you’re defining your target market, narrow it to a manageable size.
 Overreaching when making these projections will only hurt you in the long run.

-- Media you’ll use to reach your target audience: These sources may include print or online publications, radio or television broadcasts, or any other credible source that may have influence.
+- Media you’ll use to reach your target audience.
+These sources may include print or online publications.
+Also, radio or television broadcasts, or any other credible source that may have influence.

 Market test results may include, but aren’t limited to, the potential customers you contacted, any information or tastings you gave to prospective customers, and the target market’s desire to purchase your food at varied prices.

-- Evaluation of your competition: When you’re doing a competitive analysis for the market analysis section, you need to identify your competition by researching food trucks with similar menus as your own.
-Food trucks all try to attain the same market segment in each geographic region, so knowing how many trucks navigate the streets of your city is key to your analysis.
+- Evaluation of your competition.
+When you’re doing a competitive analysis for the market analysis section, you need to identify your competition by researching food trucks with similar menus as your own.
+Food trucks all try to attain the same market segment in each geographic region.
+Understanding how many trucks navigate the streets of your city is key to your analysis.

-After you have this information, assess the strengths and weaknesses of the top food trucks in your area, and identify any barriers which may hinder you as you enter the market.
+After you have this information, assess the strengths and weaknesses of the top food trucks in your area.
+The next step is to identify any barriers which may hinder you as you enter the market.